This course is open for applications.

 - Introduction to Artificial Intelligence

-You will also be introduced to the relationship between computers and systems, and those who use them.
-Core techniques of computer science will be introduced.
+You will also be introduced to the relationship between computers and systems, and those who use them, along with the core techniques of computer science.

 - Object Oriented Systems Development 2